Contact Us for a Free Consultation (256) 533-4529

 Q. Can a violent crime charge be expunged?

-A. If a person was charged with a violent crime and they were found not guilty they may petition for an expungement, however, under current Alabama law if the charge was dismissed expungement is not available.
-A conviction for a violent crime may not be expunged.
+A. Possibly.
+If a person was charged with a violent crime and they were found not guilty, or the charge was dismissed, they may petition for an expungement.

 Q. Can you help me if I'm charged with a violent crime?

-A. Yes.your lawyer will evaluate your case and determine your best options.
+A. Yes.
+We will evaluate your case and determine your best options.
 It may be possible to avoid a conviction or to minimize your consequences.
-If you charged with a crime you should speak with competent legal counsel as quickly as you possibly can.
-If you can speak with an attorney prior to speaking with the police, this may make a significant difference not only in whether or not your charged but what you are charged with or how your case will proceed.
+If you are charged with a crime, you should speak with competent legal counsel as quickly as possible.
+If you can, speak with an attorney prior to speaking with the police, this may make a significant difference not only in whether or not you are charged but what you are charged with or how your case will proceed.

 Menu